AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/webhooks/instant-triggers-webhooks.md

 ![](assets/schedule-setting-350x185.png)

 In this case your scenario will run immediately whenWorkfront Fusion receives new data from the service.
 After the scenario executes, the total amount of pending webhooks waiting in the queue is counted and the scenario performs as many cycles as there are pending webhooks, processing one webhook per cycle.
-For more information, see [Scenario execution, cycles, and phases](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).
+For more information, see [Scenario execution, cycles, and phases in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).

 >[!NOTE]
 >